BeerOnBeard/brew-tracker/readme.md

 # Brew Tracker

 I've been using a word document to track my recipes and brews and it's becoming overwhelming.
-I need the ability to track recipes and the brews I make on them.
+I need the ability to track recipes and the brews I make with them.

 ## How to Run